![]() |

 The Bachelor's Degree in Film Production

-of Visual and Performing Arts
+Department of Film, Communication, and Performing Arts

 College of Arts and Sciences